dpi26/python_file/README.md

 # python_file.
-this is the using the
+this is the using the python